-To properly find the annual grant income, the responses of the family members were analyzed to verify whether the reported grant income was aligned with the program's intentions.
+To properly find annual grant income per household, the responses of the family members were analyzed to verify whether the reported grant income was aligned with the program's intentions.
 Only adults over the age of 15 were allowed to report participation and grant income from the program.
 This group included 778 women and 168 men who reported that they earned the grant income.
 Men reporting the income is puzzling, since the program gave women access to program funding.
 The men were further evaluated, and 114 indicated that they were sons in the family, whereas among women, 175 indicated that they were daughters in the household.
+The program only allows mothers of households to access to money; however, the survey shows other members reporting income, suggesting that the sons and daughters are aware of the grant income total, but does not imply they have access to the money.
 Since all individuals over the age of 15 reported in this survey, students who had attended school at the time of the survey and had participated in the program are indicating that they had earned the grant income.
-To eliminate confusion the household head's response on grant income will be used as the total annual income the household received from Oportunidades.
+To eliminate confusion, the household head's response on grant income will be used as the total annual income the household received from Oportunidades.